masim05/go-string-cluster/README.md

 # Problem
 Sometimes you need to analyze error messages and cluster them by the root cause.
-The error messages are not always exactly the same, since they might dynamic data.
+The error messages are not always exactly the same, since they might contain dynamic data.
 One can use Levenshtein distance to address it, however the messages might have different lengths, so it can be not easy to find a proper threshold.